Niels-NTG/FTLAV/README.md

 It’s possible to track data from games that are already ongoing.
 However, it’s not possible to look into the past from the moment you’ve started tracking.
 This also means that if you close FTLAV, all data from before the current beacon will be lost.
 You can however open and close FTL at any moment without using any graph data.

+*It’s possible for modded versions of FTL to work with FTLAV, but it might not work for you.*

 ## Roadmap
 ### Version 1 (13 September 2015)
 **Data types**